localstack/docs/content/en/user-guide/tools/aws-replicator/index.md

 {{< /command >}}

 {{< callout "note" >}}
-Resources that supports replicating with arn can be replicated by providing `--resource-arn` instead of `--resource-type` and `--identifier`.
+Resources that supports replicating with arn can be replicated by providing `--resource-arn` instead of `--resource-type` and `--resource-identifier`.

 {{< command >}}
 <disable-copy>$ </disable-copy>localstack replicator start --resource-arn <resource-arn>